High-Traffic Proxy Connections

 503 error response to a request can have several possible meanings.
 Two of these are:

-These messages will be in the response body when you receive a
+Messages from the proxy will be in the response body when you receive a

 503 error from the proxy server.
 The Proxy Status Page does not report how many concurrent connections you have per server.
-For assistance with this measure, please contact support.

 Your dashboard does offer a means of checking the overall load and condition of a given server.
 From the dashboard, just click on the name of the server to view a page with a variety of information about the server.
 Our article Proxy Status Page discusses the metrics displayed on that page.